Confucius

 • Ivanhoe, Philip J., 2013, Confucian Reflections: Ancient Wisdom for Modern Times, New York: Routledge.

-• Makeham, John, 2003, Transmitters and Creators: Chinese Commentators and Commentaries on the “Analects”, Cambridge: Harvard East Asian Center.
+• Makeham, John, 2003, Transmitters and Creators: Chinese Commentators and Commentaries on the “Analects”, Cambridge, MA: Harvard East Asian Center.

 • Mungello, D. E., 2013, The Great Encounter of China and the West, 1500–1800, fourth edition, Lanham, MD: Rowman and Littlefield Publishers, 2013.